akaabdullahmateen/roadmap/css/concepts/index.md

   }
 ```

-The selectors list is a comma-separated list of selectors, which selects nodes that matches with any single selector in the list.
-If any single selector in a selectors list is invalid or unsupported, the entire selectors list is considered invalid, and therefore the associated ruleset is ignored.
+The selector list is a comma-separated list of selectors, which selects nodes that matches with any single selector in the list.
+If any single selector in a selector list is invalid or unsupported, the entire selector list is considered invalid, and therefore the associated ruleset is ignored.

 ```css
 selectors-list ::=